Andrew Malkinson's rape conviction quashed after 20-year fight

 - Published

+A man whose rape conviction has been overturned after a 20-year fight has said the past two decades felt like he had been "kidnapped by the state".

-A man who served 17 years in prison for a rape he always said he did not commit has had his conviction quashed.
+Andrew Malkinson was jailed in 2004 for the attack in Salford, serving 17 years in prison for a crime he always said he did not commit.

-Andrew Malkinson was jailed in 2004 for the attack in Salford despite no DNA evidence linking him to the crime.

-The 57-year-old's case was referred to the Court of Appeal in January after new evidence emerged pointing to another potential suspect.
+His case was referred to the Court of Appeal in January after new evidence pointed to another potential suspect.

-Lord Justice Holroyd has ruled to overturn the decision more than 20 years on.

 Mr Malkinson was found guilty of raping a woman following a trial in 2003 and sentenced to life with a minimum term of seven years.